BEFORE YOU APPLY……

 About The Home Check

 The home checker will then send all the paperwork back to us and we will review it.
-We will contact you as soon as possible to let you know if you have passed.
-We may not have a suitable dog for you at the time of your home check, so please keep an eye on our website and do join our forum for lots more information of dogs coming into our care.
+We will contact you as soon as possible to let you know if you have passed or not.
+We may not have a suitable dog for you at the time of your home check, so please keep an eye on our website for lots more information of dogs coming into our care.
 You do not need to apply again.
 When you adopt from us there will be an adoption donation to pay, and you will be asked to sign an Adoption Contract and, in some cases, a Neutering Agreement.

 If you would like to enquire about adopting one of our Lurchers or Sighthounds, please complete the Adoption Application below.